Chyňava: Administrative division

+Etymology

+The origin of the name Chyňava is uncertain.
+It could be derived from the Slavic verb chyniti ('to deceive', 'to pretend').
+Chyňava could have been the surname of the first settler.

 Geography

 Chyňava is located about 7 km north of Beroun and 17 km west of Prague.
 It lies in the Křivoklát Highlands.
-The highest point is the Pelechovka hill at 471 m above sea level.
+The highest point is the hill Pelechovka at 471 m above sea level.
 The Loděnice River flows along the northern municipal border.

 History

 The first written mention of Chyňava is from 1341.
 From 1357 to 1585, the village was part of the Karlštejn estate and shared its owners and destiny.
 During the Hussite Wars, Chyňava suffered and the population decreased.
 From 1585, Chyňava belonged to the Křivoklát estate.
 During the Thirty Years' War, Chyňava was heavily damaged and the population decreased significantly again, but the village slowly recovered.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Chyňava is the Church of Saint Procopius.
 It was originally a medieval church, which was rebuilt in the Baroque style in 1779–1782 and then in the neo-Baroque style in 1914.